raigovilur/masters-thesis/solution/protocol_testbed/grapher/result/20210826-data-stream/README.md

 ### Latency
 ### At client
 1. Read data from the file
-2. Create record
+2. Create a record
-3. **Get system clock and add it to record as timestamp (t1)**
+3. **Get system clock and add it to the record as timestamp (t1)**
-4. encrypt a record, send it to server
+4. encrypt the record, send it to server

 ### At server
 5. decrypt the received record